Dronning Juliana Maria (1780 DAC ship)

 The capsizing of Dronning Juiliana Maria in the Chinese North Sea, 1790.

 Dronning Juliana Maria (also spelled Dronning Juliane Maria and Dronning Juliane Marie) was a Chinaman ship of the Danish Asiatic Company, built in 1780.
 She was the company's third ship with this name.
 She sailed on four expeditions to Canton.
 She wrecked in the Chinese North Sea on 23–24 September 1790.
+Named after Juliana Maria of Brunswick-Wolfenbüttel.

 Origins

 She was built in 1780 in Copenhagen.